 Where; Found in the British Red Cross, in Ripley, Derbyshire

-Amanda says: ‘Just when you think you’re going to strike out after finding no Denby after trawling around two shops on a wet and miserable afternoon – you go into one and your eyes light upon these little beauties.
+Amanda says: ‘Just when you think you’re going to strike out after finding no Denby after trawling around two shops – you go into one and your eyes light upon these little beauties.
 Problem.
 I’d parked the car miles away and the shop didn’t have a bag robust enough to cope with Denby.
 I thought I’d pop home (not far away) and get a strong bag and some bubble wrap….only to find the shop closed on my return.
 There followed an agonising wait for three days (bank holiday weekend) until the shop opened again.
 It was worth it.
 I bought this set and a beautiful contemporary glazed brown vase for £7.50 (H&M Homeware, £27).
 To say I was chuffed was an understatement – that’s why I love charity shops.’

 Mat says; ‘Before Amanda bought this I told her it was not to my taste – not keen on the pink flowers.
 But I have seen a lot of it about in good condition so I can say its a hard-wearing range.
 Gypsy was first produced in the early 70s and was discontinued in 1984.”